 - Shredding Old Copies

 Before scanning, there are a few things to take care of first.
-The first step is scheduling and preparing your documents for the scanning process.
-Additionally, this includes removing all staples, paper clips, and similar fasteners as well as fixing ripped or torn files.
+The first step is scheduling your service and preparing your documents for the scanning process.
+This includes removing all staples, paper clips, and similar fasteners as well as fixing ripped or torn files.

-Once scanning day comes, the provider will either come to scan patient charts on site or pick them up to scan at an offsite facility.
+Once your scanning day comes, the provider will either come to scan patient charts on-site or pick them up to scan at a secure offsite facility.

-Before uploading files, they’re first indexed by things, including patient name, date of birth, and ID number.
-Therefore, you can use it to filter or re-sort records and search for different files.
-Additionally, you can organize patient charts by document types, list dates, and tests.
+Before uploading, your medical charts are first indexed by categories you choose, including patient name, date of birth, document type, list dates, tests, and ID number.
+Accordingly, you can use these filters to re-sort records and search for different files.

 Shredding Old Copies

-To safely dispose of old patient charts after scanning, it’s important to shred them afterwards.
+To safely dispose of old patient charts after scanning and to keep your practice in compliance with HIPAA, it’s important to shred them when their retention period is up.

-With scanning, providers usually have their own equipment or partner to shred your paper copies as the final part of the process.
-To take security a step further, providers give two a formal certificate of destruction with information.
-Additionally, this information includes the date of destruction as well as the location and chain of custody.
+Scanning providers usually have their own equipment or they partner with a secure shredding company to shred your paper copies as the final part of the process.
+Providers give a formal certificate of destruction with information to take security a step further.
+This information includes the date of destruction as well as the location, chain of custody, and proof of compliance.

 - Boost Productivity and Cut Costs